kitled/linux/NOTES/Storage/names.md

 ls -l /dev/disk/by-uuid/
 ```

-The UUID of a device can be obtained with lsblk:
+The UUID of a device can be obtained with `lsblk`:

 ```sh
 lsblk -dno UUID /dev/sda1
 ```

-Or with blkid:
+Or with `blkid`:

 ```sh
 sudo blkid -s UUID -o value /dev/sda1